alovajs/alovajs.github.io/tutorial/client/strategy/seamless-data-interaction/request-retry.md

 1. The request is wrong, and the error is not caught by the global `onError` hook;
 2. The request was successful, but an error was thrown in the global `onSuccess` hook;

 But in reality, not all requests need to be retried.
 For example, when a server error occurs or the network is disconnected, it should not be retried.
-In this case, it is necessary to set a retry judgment rule.
+In this case, you need to set a rule that decides whether to retry.
 When a request fails, an instance of `Error` is usually obtained.
 We can set a regular expression to match `error.message` or `error.name`, and if the match passes, no retry will be made.

 ```javascript
 useSQRequest(createOrEditTodo, {